matthewjchin/r-personal-work/README.md

 This repository will also contain some Python notebooks via Jupyter for additional context and comparison between the Python and R programming languages.

+Any of the file names can be found from the [R-lang repository](https://github.com/shifteight/R-lang) on GitHub.

+The specific folder in the repository of all file names from which were loaded from can be found [here](https://github.com/shifteight/R-lang/tree/master/TRB/data).

 Last updated: Sunday 24 April 2022